 1893 Oscar Wilde gets his second Broadway production in a year with the U.S. premiere of his play A Woman of No Importance at Miner's Fifth Avenue Theatre.

 1911 The solemnly titled Through Death Valley; Or, the Mormon Peril opens at the Shakespeare theatre in London's Clapham district.
-Jack Fortescue stars in this Joseph Le Brandt drama.
+Jack Fortescue stars in the Joseph Le Brandt drama.

-1989 Cy Coleman, David Zippel, and Larry Gelbart's new musical, City of Angels, opens tonight at the Virginia Theatre.
+1989 Cy Coleman, David Zippel, and Larry Gelbart's new musical, City of Angels, opens at the Virginia Theatre.
 Directed by Michael Blakemore, the movie spoof has elaborate sets thanks to virtuoso Robin Wagner.
-Cast members included Randy Graff, James Naughton, Rachel York, and Gregg Edelman.
-The show will run 879 performances and win the Tony Award as Best Musical of 1990.
+Cast members include Randy Graff, James Naughton, Rachel York, and Gregg Edelman.
+The show runs 879 performances and wins the Tony Award as Best Musical of 1990.

 2011 A revised revival of Alan Jay Lerner and Burton Lane's On a Clear Day You Can See Forever—starring Harry Connick, Jr. as a conflicted shrink who uncovers a patient's past life in hypnosis sessions, and then falls in love with the comely ghost—opens on Broadway at the St. James Theatre.
-Newly reconceived by playwright Peter Parnell and director Michael Mayer, the production splits the two roles played by Barbara Harris in the original 1965 production between David Turner (Davey Gamble) and Jessie Mueller (Melinda Wells).
-The revisal receives largely negative reviews and closes after 57 performances.
+Re-conceived by playwright Peter Parnell and director Michael Mayer, the production splits the two roles played by Barbara Harris in the original 1965 production between David Turner (Davey Gamble) and, in her Broadway debut, Jessie Mueller (Melinda Wells).
+Despite a brief run, Mueller earns a Tony nomination for her performance.